 The table entries for z is the area under the standard normal curve to the left of z.
 (Red: Mike; Blue: Zoe). | Image: Michael Galarnyk

-To use the z-score table, start on the left side of the table and go down to 1.2.
+To use the z-table, start on the left side of the table and go down to 1.2.
 At the top of the table, go to 0.05.
 This corresponds to the value of 1.2 + .05 = 1.25.
 The value in the table is .8944 which is the probability.
-Roughly 89.44 percent of people scored worse than her on the ACT.
+Roughly 89.44 percent of people scored worse than Zoe on the ACT.

 Mike’s z-score was 1.0.
-To use the z-score table, start on the left side of the table and go down to 1.0.
+To use the z-table, start on the left side of the table and go down to 1.0.
 Now at the top of the table, go to 0.00.
 This corresponds to the value of 1.0 + .00 = 1.00.
 The value in the table is .8413, which is the probability.
-Roughly 84.13 percent of people scored worse than him on the SAT.
+Roughly 84.13 percent of people scored worse than Mike on the SAT.

 How to Create a Z-Table